tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 We do not collect any sensitive health or activity data.
 All health-related data processing is performed and stored on your device.

-If you decide to enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Dark Sky](https://darksky.net/privacy) in order to download daily weather forecasts.
+If you decide to enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Apple Weather]https://www.apple.com/legal/privacy/data/en/weather/) in order to download daily weather forecasts.

 Anonymized data about the your in-app purchases and basic app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).